 Next, there is a study of the perfections and imperfections assumed with the human nature of Christ, qualities which contributed toward the achievement of that purpose for the sake of which the Incarnation was accomplished.
-The perfections were those of grace, of science, and of power.45 The imperfection was the passibility of Christ's sacred body, his ability to suffer and to die for the redemption of man.46
+The perfections were those of grace, of science, and of power.45 The imperfection was the passibility of Christ's sacred body, his ability to suffer and to die for the redemption of man.48 b. the grace of christ.

-B. THE GRACE OF CHRIST.
 The grace of Christ is considered under a twofold aspect.
 St. Thomas first studies the habitual grace in the human soul of our divine Saviour, through which His human nature was rendered connaturally able to perform the works of the supernatural order.
 After treating of the nature and the fullness of this grace in Christ, the Angelic Doctor describes that grace with which the human nature of our Lord was endowed in virtue of His position as the Head of the human race.

-c.
-THE HUMAN KNOWLEDGE OF CHRIST.
+c. the human knowledge of christ.
 There are three kinds of science or knowledge in the human mind of Christ.
 First of all, there is the blessed science, which is nothing more or less than the act of the beatific vision itself.
 Then there is the infused knowledge, that which proceeds from species imprinted in the human intellect of Christ by God, independently of any human process of acquiring cognition.
 Finally, there is the acquired knowledge, that which our Lord obtained in the same way as that by which men naturally come to possess knowledge in this world.
-In explaining the content of God's
+In explaining the content of God's message to man, sacred theology tells us about all these types of knowledge, as well as about the unlimited power which was possessed by Christ even according to His human nature.

-44 The Third Part, Questions 1-6.
+^{}The Third Part, Questions 1-6.